dwjoyce/pythonbook/appendices/Glossary.rst

     ..
 Drawing Turtles

     import
-        Including or making available one module inside another module.
+        Including or making available one :term:`module` inside another :term:`module`.

+    constant
+        A :term:`variable` which should not change.
+Constants are often used to make code more readable, by giving names to otherwise obscure values.

+    pixel
+        A picture element is a single point of color.
+Many pixels are used to make up an image.

     ..
 Getting help